The zeta-potential important stuff for nanobubbles

 People often wonder if ultrafine bubbles spread evenly through the water, or if they are clustered in one region of the water.
 As bubbles behave the same as particles in a colloid.
 A colloid is a solution that has particles ranging between 1 and 1000 nano-meters in diameter and are still able to remain evenly distributed throughout the solution.
 These are also known as colloidal dispersion's because the substances remain dispersed and do not settle to the bottom of the container.
 Each colloidal particle dispersed in the solution is electrically charged due to their ionic characteristics and bipolar attributes.

 Horticulture and agriculture

-A high zeta potential means a stable solution for plant roots this is positive as they can more easy absorb nutrients due to a higher chance of absorption.
+A high zeta potential means a stable solution for plant roots, this is positive as they can easier absorb nutrients due to a higher chance of absorption.
 A nutrient solution for plants with a low zeta potential shows clustered nutrients which are less accessible for plant roots.

 Lake and pond remediation